Without energy, we would not survive as a society. However, without smart energy, we will not survive the coming decades and centuries.

 Smart meters are actually one of the most common tools for controlling energy use.
 In 2019, the U.S. had installed over 94 million advanced metering infrastructure (AMI), AKA smart meters.
 However, only 12% of those were installed in non-residential facilities.
 AMI technology calculates your building’s energy usage in real-time by sending automated readings to suppliers every 30 minutes.
 With this data, energy suppliers can charge you for the exact amount of energy you used, instead of an estimation.

-When IoT Is More than a “Nice-to-Have”
+When IoT Energy Management Is More than a “Nice-to-Have”

-IoT solutions are also ideal for mission-critical situations, such as facilities with refrigeration units or data centers.
+IoT for buildings is also ideal for mission-critical situations, such as facilities with refrigeration units or data centers.
 In these cases, cooling isn’t just about occupant comfort and energy savings, but absolutely essential to operations.
 For these buildings and facilities, it pays to know exactly what temperature different spaces are at all times.
 You can configure sensors to give automated notifications if temperatures rise or drop past an established threshold.
 Depending on your facility’s needs, you can program automatic adjustments to deal with specific situations as they arise.

 How to Turn IoT into Tangible Smart Energy Solutions